buhrmi/buhrmi/README.md

 ### Hi there 👋

-This is buhrmi, I host [awesome coding sessions](https://twitch.tv/buhrmitv) on Twitch.
+This is buhrmi, I host [coding sessions](https://twitch.tv/buhrmitv) on Twitch.

 Welcome to my GitHub.
 In here you can find lots of crap (the GitHub stars are misleading), but also some useful stuff.